-Failure to attach the engine shut-off cord could result in a runaway boat if operator is ejected.
+- Failure to attach the engine shut-off cord could result in a runaway boat if operator is ejected.
 Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg while operating.
 Do not attach the cord to clothing that could tear loose.
-Do not route the cord where it could become entangled, preventing it from functioning.

-- Avoid accidentally pulling the cord during normal operation.
+Do not route the cord where it could become entangled, preventing it from functioning. - Avoid accidentally pulling the cord during normal operation.
 Loss of engine power means the loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
-This could cause people and objects in the boat to be thrown forward. - Place the remote control lever in "N" (neutral).
+This could cause people and objects in the boat to be thrown forward. - 1.
+Place the gear shift lever in neutral.